gpuweb/WSL/Spec/source/index.rst

 .. note::
     In the HLSL documentation, ``abs``, ``sign``, ``min``, ``max`` and ``clamp`` are not defined on unsigned integers.
-    But we found them defined on unsigned integers in the actual implementation, so they are supported in WHLSL on unsigned integers for portability.
+    But we found them defined on unsigned integers in the actual implementation, so they are supported in WSL on unsigned integers for portability.

 Bit manipulation
 """"""""""""""""